vhssx/vhssx/Designs.md

 	- [ ] Robots: support allowed rules and disallowed rules. `---`
 - [ ] Investigate the static caching problem.
 - [ ] Duplicated logical codes for regular and modular sites.
+- [ ] Upgrade Usages of Collections
+	- [ ] Move trusted requests out from general requests elegantly.
+	- [ ] Use the session ID as the primary Object ID.
+- [ ] Renaming the Project to `vhssx`
+	- [ ] Update documents and instructions.

 ## Fallthrough and Custom 404 Page